SOMETHING ABOUT US

 Much of our inspiration is drawn from our predecessors in the Anglo-Oriental Tradition of high-temperature, reduction-fired pots and this tradition is flourishing in an African context where the link between function and aesthetics retains its harmony and takes on a new meaning from the physical landscape of Africa as well as local and ethnic art and craft.

-The showroom in the old barn which forms part of the studio carries a representative display of our work
+The gallery in the old barn which forms part of the studio carries a representative display of our work

 - Delicate porcelain bottles